 For the rest of the day, you can keep him indoors.

-However, if your puppy is still not potty trained, you should not confuse him by changing the potty spot again and again.
+However, if your puppy is still not potty trained, you should not confuse him by changing the potty spot repeatedly.

 Just train him to use pads and then transition him to go outside.